webix-hub/docs/data/api/refs/atomdataloader.md

 {{api
 - api/atomdataloader_onafterload_event.md - fires after server side loading is complete
 - api/atomdataloader_onbeforeload_event.md - occurs immediately before data loading has been started
-- api/atomdataloader_onloaderror_event.md - fires when an error occurs during data loading ( invalid server side response ) }}
+- api/atomdataloader_onloaderror_event.md - fires when an error occurs during data loading (invalid server side response) }}

 <div class='h2'>Properties</div>

 {{api
-- api/atomdataloader_data_config.md - an inline dataset that data to the component will be load from.
+- api/atomdataloader_data_config.md - JavaScript array containing data for the component
-- api/atomdataloader_datafeed_config.md - the url that the component will use to reload data during binding
+- api/atomdataloader_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/atomdataloader_datatype_config.md - the type of loaded data
-- api/atomdataloader_url_config.md - the url the component will use to load data after its initialization }}
+- api/atomdataloader_url_config.md - the URL the component will use to load data after its initialization }}